 You should also be aware that it is only necessary to let customers and authorities know about a hack when the PHI is unencrypted.
 Hacks are of concern to the HHS when they involve data “that has not been rendered unusable, unreadable, or indecipherable to unauthorized persons through the use of a technology or methodology specified by the Secretary in guidance.”
 (Example: Note that Anthem was not storing its records in encrypted form.)

-If a healthcare company or any third parties that handle its information does not safeguard confidential records with login credentials and two-factor authentication (2FA), HHS may consider it improperly protected as well.
-Physical protections should also be considered.
+Suppose a healthcare company or any third parties that handle its information does not safeguard confidential records with login credentials and two-factor authentication (2FA).
+In that case, HHS may consider it improperly protected, and physical protections should also be considered.

 Specific Instructions for Notification

 The extent of the breach is critical regarding notification.
 If the impacted patient population exceeds 500, major media must be contacted, along with the HHS Office of Civil Rights.
-That action must occur within a reasonable time frame and never beyond two months.
-It should include the bulleted information described below.
+That action must occur within a reasonable time frame and never beyond two months, and it should include the bulleted information described below.